Midnight Rambler: Composition and recordings

 When asked about the song in a 1971 interview with Rolling Stone, Richards said:

 The song's lyrics include the verse:

-The studio version of the track (which runs 6:53) was recorded during the spring of 1969 at London's Olympic Sound Studios and Trident Studios.
-Jagger performs vocals and harmonica, while Richards plays all guitars using standard tuning for the main guitars and open E tuning for the slide.
+The studio version of the track (which runs 6:53) was recorded during spring of 1969 at London's Olympic Sound Studios.
+Jagger performs vocals and harmonica, while Richards plays all guitars using standard tuning for the main guitars and open E tuning on an electric 12-string guitar for the slide.
 Bill Wyman plays bass and Charlie Watts drums, while multi-instrumentalist Brian Jones is credited with playing the congas.
 The song bears similarity to "The Boudoir Stomp" and "Edward's Thrump Up", recorded in April 1969 by the band minus Keith Richards and Brian Jones, featuring Ry Cooder on guitar and Nicky Hopkins on piano.
 The sessions were released on the 1972 LP Jamming With Edward.
-Jones' congas are audible during the middle part of the track, playing on the downbeats and following the guitar responding to the lead vocals.
+Jones' congas are (barely) audible during the middle part of the track, playing on the downbeats and following the guitar responding to the lead vocals.
 It starts at around the 4:30 mark.